 - Messaging: Message being conveyed through artwork and how it honors the values of the project.

 - Artist Experience: Was there evidence that the artist(s) has/have adequate training and experience?

 - Budget: Does the project seem economically feasible if awarded the amount requested?
 Is the budget complete, accounting for direct and indirect costs?

-- Location: We hope the art we support will impact people across Chicago, therefore, art will be selected across various communities in addition to one physical art piece placed downtown.
-Consideration will be given towards art proposed in low-income communities, communities in need of public art and communities located in environmental justice areas.
+- Location: We wanted the art we support to impact people across Chicago, therefore, artworks were selected across various communities in addition to one physical art piece placed downtown.
+Extra consideration was given towards art proposed in low-income communities, communities in need of public art and communities located in environmental justice areas.

 - Physical Materials: For artworks using physical materials – the environmental friendliness of those materials and matching the longevity / sustainability of artwork to the length of exhibition.

 - Community Engagement: Community collaboration and/or engagement.
 We gave preference to grant applicants who had community engagement plans.

 - Other Considerations for final grant decisions: